sjmog/boiler/README.md

 Start the application with `bin/dev`.

-`bin/dev` uses `foreman` to start the application using the `Procfile.dev`, with the following processes:
+`bin/dev` uses `foreman` to start the application using the `Procfile.bindev`, with the following processes:

 - `web`: the Rails server (with debugging enabled).
 - `js`: uses `yarn` to build JavaScript files (such as [React components](./app/javascript/components)).
 Auto-rebuilds on file changes.